tiwarirakesh1809/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 #Identifiers

-activityId- The ID of the activity activityType - The type of activity performed when the corresponding measurements were taken subjectId - The ID of the subject
+activityId- The ID of the activity. activityType - The type of activity performed when the corresponding measurements were taken. subjectId - The ID of the subject.

 # Code Working Flow